device-management-toolkit/docs/docs/Tutorials/ideRedirection.md

 --8<-- "References/abbreviations.md"

 !!! note "Note - Support for User Consent"
-    Currently, the implementation of IDER in Open AMT does not support User Consent.
+    Currently, the implementation of IDER in Device Management Toolkit does not support User Consent.
 In order to use IDER, the device must be activated in ACM.
-To see when support for User Consent will be added, [follow our Github Backlog](https://github.com/orgs/open-amt-cloud-toolkit/projects/10).
+To see when support for User Consent will be added, [follow our Github Backlog](https://github.com/orgs/device-management-toolkit/projects/10).

 IDE-Redirection (IDER) allows a trusted administrator to remotely mount disk images on an Intel AMT computer over the network.
 The device can then reboot using this image to perform tasks such as: